Thursday, June 20, 2024

 Kryptos - The Cipher (Part 5)

-ONE of the most surprising fact about Kryptos is, that nobody has yet discovered the anticipated way the keywords for K1 und K2 should be found.
-And maybe this missing fact is the key why we are stuck with K4.
-I don't think, that Sanborn wanted us to bruteforce the solutions (as we did), but somehow left a hint we didn't recognized so far.
+ONE of the most surprising facts about Kryptos is that no one has yet discovered the expected way to find the keywords for K1 and K2.
+And perhaps this missing fact is the key to why we are stuck with K4.
+I don't think Sanborn wanted us to bruteforce the solutions (as we did), but somehow left a clue that we haven't seen yet.

-The morse code messages are part of two pieces of granit with contained copper plates.
-I found two very interesting drawings of these two installations from Monet Friedrich on [1]:
+The Morse code messages are part of two pieces of granite with contained copper plates.
+I found two very interesting drawings of these two installations by Monet Friedrich on [1]:

 RSA as Hidden Subgroup Problem